 Law firm website design works best when it connects the visible site to the business behind it.
 Search visibility, intake paths, brand perception, content, and legal-industry strategy all need to work together.

-Hexxen helped Combs Waterkotte build visibility across competitive criminal defense practice areas, including DWI/DUI defense, federal crimes, violent crimes, sex crimes, white collar crimes, and orders of protection.
+The work helped Combs Waterkotte compete in searches tied to competitive criminal defense practice areas, including DWI/DUI defense, federal crimes, violent crimes, sex crimes, white collar crimes, and orders of protection.

-The website gave visitors clear service pages, multiple contact forms, an Upload Traffic Ticket form, a usable experience across devices, and advanced call tracking tied to inquiry behavior.
+The build connected practical intake pieces, including clear service pages, multiple contact forms, an Upload Traffic Ticket form, device-friendly page experiences, and advanced call tracking.

-> The firm’s brand presentation became more unified.
+> The firm’s online presence became more cohesive.

 > Development helped the website keep improving over time.